Romans-Sleepwalking/battles-of-winterfell-online/README.md

 ## Primary Tasks:

-1. Read requirements and Complete Party
+1. Read requirements and Complete Clash with only one Attack action (Testing Clash)
-2. Read requirements and Complete Player
-3. Complete attack ability for each class
-4. Test Party
+2. Begin Web Interface Development

 ## Secondary Tasks: